As an Amazon Associate, I earn from qualifying purchases.

 A fresh koeksister, still slightly warm, and with dripping syrup is an unforgettable experience but if not used on the day of making it is best to freeze for later use and serve straight from the freezer.

-What’s the difference between koeksister and Koesister?
+What’s the difference between Koeksister and Koesister?

 What’s the difference between a koesister and a koeksister?
 A koeksister is plaited, deep-fried, and immediately dipped into a cold sugar syrup, resulting in a crispy exterior.
 The Cape Malay koesister is flavored with cinnamon, cardamom, mixed spice, and aniseed.